AdobeDocs/analytics.en/help/components/locations/locations-manager.md

 1. In Adobe Analytics, select **[!UICONTROL Components]** > **[!UICONTROL Locations]**, then select the [!UICONTROL **Location accounts**] tab.

 1. Select the 3-dot icon on the account that you want to edit, then select [!UICONTROL **Delete account**]

+## Configure company-wide settings (administrator only)

+System administrators can control whether users can create accounts and locations, as well as the types of accounts users can create.

+### Configure whether users can create locations

+By default, all users in the organization can create locations in your Adobe Analytics environment, as described in [configure cloud import and export locations](/help/components/locations/configure-import-locations.md).

+To restrict all users from creating locations and accounts:

+1. In Adobe Analytics, select **[!UICONTROL Components]** > **[!UICONTROL Locations]**, then select the [!UICONTROL **Admin settings**] tab.

+1. In the [!UICONTROL **Locations**] section, deselect the option, [!UICONTROL **Allow users to create and manage locations**].

+### Configure whether users can create accounts

+By default, all users in the organization can create accounts in your Adobe Analytics environment, as described in [configure cloud import and export accounts](/help/components/locations/configure-import-accounts.md).

+To restrict all users from creating locations and accounts:

+1. In Adobe Analytics, select **[!UICONTROL Components]** > **[!UICONTROL Locations]**, then select the [!UICONTROL **Admin settings**] tab.

+1. In the [!UICONTROL **Locations accounts**] section, deselect the option, [!UICONTROL **Allow users to create and manage location accounts**].

+### Configure which accounts types users can create

+By default, users can created the